kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 I can see how Codefresh might be a good fit for interpreted languages (e.g. Ruby, Python) where there is no distinction between a compilation environment and a runtime environment.

-In fact I looked at the preconfigured examples offered by Codefresh and indeed all of them are for interpreted languages only (with a great love for Javascript).
+In fact I looked at the preconfigured examples offered by Codefresh and indeed all of them are for interpreted languages (with a great love for Javascript).

  ![Codefresh examples](../../assets/ci-comparison/codefresh/examples.png)

  Coming back to the build environment I could not see any support for defining a cache directory for Maven and/or Gradle.
  Each build was downloading the full dependencies again and again.
-I finally found a workaround in [a blog post](https://codefresh.io/blog/caching-build-dependencies-codefresh-volumes/) (outside of their official documentation), but it is not a proper solution as instead of defining multiple cache directories it requires from you to use a single reusable cache directory (and point Maven/Gradle to it)
+I finally found a workaround in [a blog post](https://codefresh.io/blog/caching-build-dependencies-codefresh-volumes/) (outside of their official documentation), but it is not a proper solution as instead of defining multiple cache directories it requires you to use a single reusable cache directory (and point Maven/Gradle to it).

  As a final note, the ability to directly run Docker images is a very cool feature, but I could not get it to work, even when using an example provided by Codefresh itself.